kwaldenphd/pandas-intro/README.md

 ### Application

-For Q6-Q9, you do not need to write code that actually loads an existing data file.
+For the Q6 programs, you do not need to write code that actually loads an existing data file.
 That is, the lab does not provide data files that include these structures/attributes.

 Write sample code that shows the syntax you would use to load a file with the structures/attributes described in the question.